DoughnutsNCookies/Template-NextJS-Prisma/README.md

-# Template-NextJS-MongoDB
+# Template-NextJS-Prisma

-Template repository for NextJS with MongoDB
+Template repository for NextJS with Prisma